pgilfernandez/multiple-find-replace/README.md

 - case sensitive or insensitive option for *FIND* command.

-- it also works not only with individual words but also with strings.
+- find whole words or strings.

 - package setting to disable notifications